Grawmpy/pause.sh/README.md

                 $ [ Your Response ]
                 $
         [format of time will be 00:00:00]

+        Input:  $ ./pause -e
+        Output: $ Press any key to continue...
+(Presses "j" key}
+                $ j
+                $

         Note: quiet mode (-q|--quiet) will hide all output except response (-r|--response) text, if given, until contiuation of process.
+              Code will work inside command substitution to allow for populating variables within a script.